 7. What training are the staff supporting children and young people with SEND had or are having?

-Our Special Needs Co-ordinator (SENCo) has completed the mandatory National SENCo Award, a Masters degree in Inclusive Eduction, is a qualified teacher and is a member of the Senior Leadership Team of the school.
+Our SENDCo has completed the mandatory National SENDCo Award, also holds a Masters degree in Inclusive Eduction, is a qualified teacher and is a member of the Leadership Team of the school.
 We regularly invest time in training staff through our CPD programme and our pastoral and teaching and learning briefings.
 Our pastoral news and SEND register contain student specific issues as well as more general support strategies.
 Our staff delivering more specialist input have received training from the Educational Psychology Service or from the dyslexia specialists at the Helen Arkell Centre.
 We have an in-house Specialist Assessor who has completed the CPT3A and Level 5 Dyslexia training with Helen Arkell, two members of staff who have completed the Emotional Literacy Support Assistant training, one member of staff who has completed Drawing and Talking training and one who has completed her SLCN ELKLAN training.

 8. How will my child/young person be included in activities outside the classroom including school trips?